 A few months back, I picked up a couple stepping stone kits at 50% off at Michael’s.
 The kids had fun making them and they turned out quite lovely.
-Admitedly, we should have waited until the Fall as 100 degrees are not too conducive to concrete work.
-Nonethless, this craft was a smashing success (and dried rather quickly).
+Admittedly, we should have waited until the Fall as 100 degrees are not too conducive to concrete work.
+Nonetheless, this craft was a smashing success (and dried rather quickly).

 I am especially fond of ponds and fountains.
 After seeing a DIY fountain on Pinterest, I decided this would be our September craft project.

 We did not follow the instructions exactly.
 First, we did not make holes in the pot to fit the cord.
 I was okay with having the cord come out at the top of the container.
 Second, we filled the larger pot with dirt and then placed decorative rocks at the top to save on cost.

 You can find the instructions here.